uport-project/veramo-website/docs/guides/agent_explore.md

 ## Run Local Agent

 In order to use the dashboard you need an agent instance.
-For this guide we will run a local agent using the `veramo-agent-deploy` repo
+For this guide we will run a local agent using the `veramo-agent-deploy` repo.
+You can also use the [Veramo CLI](/docs/guides/cli) tool but this repo is pre-configured for deployment to Heroku, Docker.
+Later in this guide we will also add a plugin and consume it in the Explorer.

 Clone the repo